 When does the Temporary Telehealth Policy expire?

-The Temporary Telehealth Policy has been extended and will expire on May 31, 2020.
+The Temporary Telehealth Policy has been extended and will expire at the end of the public health emergency (PHE).
 Providers are encouraged to monitor DOM's Coronavirus Updates webpage for changes in guidance related to COVID-19.